There are two ways to participate in the University of Colorado Denver Sustainable Urban Infrastructure Program:

 The certificate program can be taken in conjunction with a degree program or independently from formal graduation and is open to any enrolled or non-degree seeking student.
 Those wishing to obtain the Certificate in Sustainable Urban Infrastructure are required to complete four courses.
 Individuals with degrees in a range of disciplines (science, engineering, finance, accounting, urban planning, etc.) would be eligible to take these classes and receive the Certificate.

-Upon deciding to enroll in the UCD Sustainable Infrastructure Certificate Program, students are asked to register with the Program Coordinator (Meghan Bernard).
+Upon deciding to enroll in the UCD Sustainable Infrastructure Certificate Program, students are asked to contact the program coordinator Alison Kent.
 Upon completion of the requirements of the program, students will receive their certificate.

 If you are interested in other Certificates provided by the College of Engineering and Applied Sciences, Click Here